thewoolleyman/workstation/README.md

 * Editor -> Font -> Size -> change to 14
 * Editor -> Code Style ->
   * General: Hard wrap at 80 columns
-  * HTML: Other ->
+  * HTML:
+    * Other:
       * Spaces:
         * Uncheck "After tag name" (TODO: is this the default?
 If so, delete this line...)
         * Check "In empty tag" (compatibility with default 'prettier' config)
+    * Arrangement:
+      * Add in position '2': attribute name ':.*' (for default vue/attributes-order linting)
+      * Add in position '3': attribute name '@.*' (for default vue/attributes-order linting)
     * Do not indent children of: -> add "script" (for compatibility with default Vue.js formatting)
   * Java: Set Continuation Indent to 2 (instead of default 8)
   * Javascript, Typescript ->